ibiwan/drects-node/README.md

 #### Problem

 Spreadsheet solutions like Excel and Google Docs are focused on tabular data, so anything compiled more of small arrays and scalar values requires careful layout and risk of broken cell references when changes are made in remote locations in the file.

-Database solutions like MySQL, MS Access, and Filemaker require extensive schema design, programming, infrastructure, and maintenance.
+On the other hand, database solutions like MySQL, MS Access, and Filemaker require extensive schema design, programming, infrastructure, and maintenance.
 #### Solution

 Using [json](http://www.json.org/) as a document storage format, implement a flexible viewer for arbitrarily-structured data.
 Allow WYSIWYG editing of all fields, objects, arrays, and keys.
 Allow strings, numeric values, booleans, empty fields, and formulas.
 Calculate formulas much like Excel does, so that changes are reflected in real-time.
 Cell references use a filename-like syntax that allows for both absolute paths and paths relative to the formula cell.
 This level of complexity strikes a sweet spot between the Excel and Access families, allowing for non-tabular data, that can still be edited and calculated by non-programmers.